 The Group's main risks in line with the Standard Formula are non-life underwriting and market risks; other risk categories are small.
-In 2020, non-life underwriting risk chiefly increased on account of portfolio growth and strengthened technical provisions; market risk grew as the result of Vita's inclusion in the Group and a somewhat changed asset allocation in the investment portfolio.
-Life and health underwriting risks, too, increased in 2020, chiefly as the result of Vita's inclusion in the Group.
+In 2021, non-life underwriting risk chiefly increased on account of higher best estimate provisions, whereas market risk grew as the result of portfolio growth and a somewhat changed asset allocation in the investment portfolio.

-In line with the Standard Formula, the Group SCR by risk module also includes the capital requirement for financial institutions treated in accordance with relevant sectoral regulations (Sava Pokojninska Družba and Sava Infond) and the capital requirement for other Group companies (Sava Penzisko Društvo and the associates ZTSR and G2I).
-The capital requirement for residual undertakings increased by EUR 3.7 million as at 31 December 2020 compared to 31 December

-2019, as the result of the recapitalisation of the company ZTSR.
+In line with the Standard Formula, the Group SCR by risk module also includes the capital requirement for financial institutions treated in accordance with relevant sectoral regulations (Sava Pokojninska Družba and Sava Infond) and the capital requirement for other Group companies (Sava Penzisko Društvo and the associates DCB and G2I).
+The capital requirement for residual undertakings decreased by EUR 6.4 million as at 31 December 2021 compared to 31 December 2020, as the result of a change in the valuation methodology for companies under the equity method (for more details, refer to section D.1.6 "Investments") and the reclassification of the company DCB as a strategic participation (for more details, refer to section E.2.1 "Group solvency capital requirement (Group SCR)").